 Examining your options between dashboards and scorecards?
-We explore the differences—and which you should use—here.

 A scorecard is a strategic framework that helps align your organizational strategy with your company objectives.
 A dashboard is a business intelligence (BI) structure that gives you a visualization of a large set of data.